Unsupervised Discretization by Two-dimensional MDL-based Histogram: Introduction

 \emph{Approach and contributions}.
+We consider the problem of learning two-dimensional histogram models that enable far more flexible partitions than regular adaptive grids.
+That is, we allow any partition that can be obtained by iteratively merging adjacent cells of a fixed grid, which allows for learning models that provide accurate density estimates while not having more bins than strictly necessary (thereby avoiding overfitting and providing clear region boundaries, i.e., adjacent bins must have different density estimates).

-The problem that we consider is an extension of the one-dimensional MDL-based histogram selection problem as introduced by \citet{kontkanen2007mdl}, i.e., we regard the task of inferring the best two-dimensional histogram as an MDL-based model selection task.
-We base our approach on this seminal work because it is both theoretically elegant and practically fast.
-Specifically, it adopts the \emph{normalized maximum likelihood} (NML) encoding scheme that provides minimax regret, a form of \emph{refined MDL}, and employs a fast dynamic programming algorithm to find the optimal solution.
+We formalize the two-dimensional histogram construction problem as a model selection task using the MDL principle.
+For this we build on the one-dimensional MDL-based histogram selection problem as introduced in the seminal work by \citet{kontkanen2007mdl}, because it is both theoretically elegant and practically fast.
+Specifically, it adopts the \emph{normalized maximum likelihood} (NML) encoding scheme, a form of \emph{refined MDL} \citep{grunwald2007minimum, grunwald2019minimum} that provides minimax regret, and employs a fast dynamic programming algorithm to find the optimal solution.

-Although an adaptive multivariate histogram usually refers to an adaptive grid, i.e., grid with locally varying ``bin" sizes, the model class we consider is beyond that.
-In particular, given a fixed grid (i.e., grid with equal ``bin" sizes) with a pre-determined granularity, we consider all possible clusterings of ``cells" of this fixed grid.
-This allows us to detect regions with flexible geometric shapes in which data points are approximately uniformly distributed, as in Figure \ref{fig:intro}.
-If desired, the granularity of this initial fixed grid can be set arbitrarily small, but in practice this is rarely needed as real-world data is typically recorded with a given precision.
+The existing approach for one-dimensional histograms cannot be trivially extended to multiple dimensions though, hence we make a number of technical contributions.

+First, we solve the challenge of computing the so-called \emph{parametric complexity} \citep{grunwald2019minimum} for the multi-dimensional case.

-Since efficiently finding the MDL-optimal two-dimensional histogram is infeasible, we next propose PALM, a novel heuristic algorithm that first partitions the data by iteratively partitioning each region of the previous discretization result, and then iteratively merges neighboring regions if their densities are similar enough; in all steps, the MDL principle is used as the decision criterion.
-As a result, our algorithm requires neither hyper-parameters to be specified, nor any pre-defined stopping criterion.
-It is fully automatic and adapts to both local density structure (see Section~\ref{subsec:exp_sine}) and sample size; the latter is shown in Figure~\ref{fig:intro}, where the red solid lines show the partitions of the data as identified by our proposed method.
-Observe that the results closely approximate the ground truth, and that a larger sample size results in an even more accurate approximation.
+Second, we observe that efficiently finding the MDL-optimal two-dimensional histogram is infeasible and propose PALM, a heuristic algorithm for learning two-dimensional histograms.
+PALM combines top-down (partition) and bottom-up (merge) search strategies by 1) first partitioning the data by iteratively splitting regions, and 2) then iteratively merging neighboring regions if their densities are similar.
+In each step, the MDL principle is used as decision criterion; as a result, our algorithm requires neither hyper-parameters\footnote{The precision with which the data is recorded can be used to set the granularity of the initial base grid.} nor any pre-defined stopping criterion to be specified.
+It automatically adapts to both local density structure, as shown in the example in Figure~\ref{fig:intro} and, later, in Sections~\ref{sec::exp} and \ref{sec:case}.